roboguy13/accelerate-examples/recursive-cond-transformation.md

 the transformation in this document is probably unnecessary (except maybe for efficiency reasons, but that would only come into play much later on).
-By the same logic, we *could* also set `fun_rec = (... body of fun ...)[fun |-> id]` and remove the outercall to `fun_nonrec` altogether, but that would only work when `D` and `C` are the same type.
+By the same logic, we *could* also set `fun_rec = (... body of fun ...)[fun |-> id]` and remove the outermost call to `fun_nonrec` altogether, but that would only work when `D` and `C` are the same type.
 This is not the case in this example.

 Overall, for the types to line up, we need